hasankirtas/Otto-Group-Product-Classification-Challenge/Otto_Group_Product_Classification_Challenge/README.md

 #### **1. Data Loading and Preprocessing**
 - **Dataset**: The raw data was loaded from `../data/raw/train.csv`.
-- **Target Variable**: The target class column was identified and encoded.
+- **Target Variable**: The target variable was addressed separately for each class.
+A binary classification approach was applied where each class was defined as "class x," and all other classes were treated as "not class x."
-- **Preprocessing**: Missing values and outliers were handled to ensure clean data.
+- **Preprocessing**: Since no missing values were found in the dataset, no imputation was necessary.
+However, the data was processed individually for each class, with specific attention given to each class separately.
 - **Train-Test Split**: Data was split into 80% training and 20% testing using a random state for reproducibility.

 #### **2. Feature Selection**